An explanation of the definite and indefinite articles in English, and how we use them. With example sentences.

 Some languages have complex systems of articles relating to gender, person, number, and case, whereas other languages have no definite or indefinite articles at all.

-The English language only has 'a/an' and 'the' to learn and remember and so, in theory, they should be straightforward to learn and use.
+The English language only has 'a/an' and 'the' to learn and remember so, in theory at least, they should be straightforward to learn and use.
 Nevertheless, remembering their correct use and non-use can still be quite difficult for learners of English.

 We use the indefinite article 'a/an' to talk about something that is not specific or definite.